gwincr11/shopify-starter/README.md

 10. grunt concat - concatinates all js files into a single file - https://github.com/gruntjs/grunt-contrib-concat
 11. grunt concat bower - same thing but understand bowers folder structure - https://github.com/sapegin/grunt-bower-concat
 12. grunt uglify - minimizes your javascript - https://github.com/gruntjs/grunt-contrib-uglify
+13. Bundler - manages ruby dependencies like compass - bundler.io

 Getting started
 ---------------------
 1. Clone this repo
-2. Make sure you have npm, grunt, and bower installed.
+2. Make sure you have ruby, bundler, npm, grunt, and bower installed.
 You can read about installing these on their respective documentations.
 3. Install grunt modules - npm install
 4. Install bower components - bower install
 5. Setup your api, password and store url in the Gruntfile.js